BoscoDomingo/SlideLockButton/Readme.markdown

 ## Installation

-Simply add the files MMSlidingButton.swift to your project.
+Simply add the SlidingLockButton.swift file to your project.

 ## Usage

-Add a UIView to Storyboard.
-Set constraints.
-Make the UIView a class of MMSlidingButton.
+Add a UIView to Storyboard, NOT a UIButton, and make its class a SlidingLockButton

 ![image alt text](http://thirdgene.com/mmtools/mmslidingbutton/screens/1.png)